WonderTools/TutorialsMongoDbCSharp/README.md

 - BsonDiscriminator : Allows Model classes to be discriminated

-You can read about all the avialable anootaions [here](http://mongodb.github.io/mongo-csharp-driver/2.7/reference/bson/mapping/).
+You can read about all the avialable annotations [here](http://mongodb.github.io/mongo-csharp-driver/2.7/reference/bson/mapping/).

 #### Schema : BsonId